chrisgrieser/shimmering-obsidian/documentation/Plugin and Theme Search.md

 - The thousand separator used with the download numbers can be set in the workflow configuration (`thousand_seperator`).
 - Add `plugin` to the search query to only display themes, e.g., use `op focus plugin` as search query to only display *plugins* with the term `focus`.
 - The `op` search will also consider the name of the plugin's author, meaning the query `op JaneDoe` will return all plugins (and themes) authored by the user `JaneDoe`.
+- To open local plugin folders and access settings of beta plugins, use the [Settings Search](Settings%20Search.md).

 ## Themes
 - Press `↵` (or `cmd + ↵`) to open the theme's GitHub Repository.
 (There are no separate theme pages in Obsidian Theme Browser that can be opened.)